Vignesh-waranG/Vignesh-waranG/README.md

 # Project Name: Engineering Policy & Extensions (Dec 2015 – Dec 2016)
 Role : Junior Business Analyst
-Description:
+## Description:
 * Engineering Policy is mainly using for construction side to insure their projects with insurance companies.
 * Once the project awarded to site, they can enquires with insurance dept. regarding elaborated details.
 * After finalizing, the insurance companies by the insurance dept. they can give that project.
 * Premium can be pay as Onetime, Half-Yearly and Annual.
 * Insurance companies can send the policy copy, if they get the payment successfully.
 ## Responsibilities:
 * Study current state of the processes.
 Prepare AS-IS process map and TO-BE scenario.
 * Interacting with the client for requirement gathering, designing and reporting.
 * Creating Use Cases, User Interface Designs and System-to-System Interfaces.
-* Developed system requirements specifications encompassing Functional and Non- Functional requirements.
+* Developed system requirements specifications encompassing Functional and Non-Functional requirements.
 * Organizing regular meeting with scrum team to clarify the issues.
 * Creating Change Request Documents.
 * Analyzing the change request and coordinating the changes required with the development team.

 # Project Name: Engineering Claims (Dec 2015 – Dec 2016)
 Role : Junior Business Analyst
-Description:
+## Description:
 * Once the site is affecting by any external threats or any other disaster factors it will come for claim.
-Think Smart!
-Do Smart!
 * Site has to give a request to insurance department for claiming the area.
 * Insurance department can review the policy details and intimate to insurance company.
 * Insurance company sends a surveyor to site for reviewing the affected portion.
 * Finally, insurance company releases the claim amount to insurance dept., dept. send to affected site.
 ## Responsibilities:
 * Study the current state of the processes.
 Prepare the AS-IS process map and the TOBE scenario.
 * Interacting with the client for requirement gathering, designing and reporting.
 * Preparing test scenarios.
 Work with the testing team to prepare the testing plan, scope and other relevant documents and reviewing the test cases prepared.
 * Preparing Table Structures with R&D team for successful database.